yargs/yargs/docs/api.md

 .completion([cmd], [description], [fn])
 ---------------------------------------

-Enable bash-completion shortcuts for commands and options.
+Enable bash/zsh-completion shortcuts for commands and options.

-`cmd`: When present in `argv._`, will result in the `.bashrc` completion script being outputted.
-To enable bash completions, concat the generated script to your `.bashrc` or `.bash_profile`.
+`cmd`: When present in `argv._`, will result in the `.bashrc` or `.zshrc` completion script being outputted.
+To enable bash/zsh completions, concat the generated script to your `.bashrc` or `.bash_profile` (or `.zshrc` for zsh).

-`description`: Provide a description in your usage instructions for the command that generates bash completion scripts.
+`description`: Provide a description in your usage instructions for the command that generates the completion scripts.

 `fn`: Rather than relying on yargs' default completion functionality, which shiver me timbers is pretty awesome, you can provide your own completion